Georgia blind salamander: Habitat and conservation

 The locations in which the Georgia blind salamander are found are connected by the Floridan aquifer and it is presumed that it is by this means that populations are linked.
 The water is usually clear, but may become cloudy after heavy rain, and remains at 18 to 21 °C throughout the year.
 Two of the caves in which this species was found at one time have since been destroyed.
 Other caves in the Florida Caverns State Park are protected and in these, populations of the salamander seem stable.
 The IUCN considers this species vulnerable.
 Threats include pollution from agricultural activities and changes in the water table due to the extraction of water from the aquifer.
 There is a possibility that populations may be impacted by over-removal for scientific purpose or by collectors.

-Motion

-It is blind, and uses its tail and ears to "see" where it is going.
-It moves weirdly, as expecting to be attacked at any time.